-Sundance doc Our New President presents psychedelic vision of US election through a fake news lens
+Sundance doc ‘Our New President’ presents psychedelic vision of US election through a fake news lens

 When I was going into the screening I mis-read the running time and thought that it was going to be 15 minutes long.
 It is not, it is instead 77 minutes of clips strung together.
 By the 40th minute I couldn’t wait for the 78th minute.

-In fact, this is an extended version of a 15 minute short that Pozdorovkin made last year.
+In fact, this is an extended version of a 15-minute short that Pozdorovkin made last year.
 I haven’t seen that version but I imagine that it was probably a lot better by nature of having to get in and get out and make its point.

 In an interview this week, Pozdorovkin said that he and editor Matney Kulakov knew that “one creative question towered above all others: how the hell do we make this watchable for 78 minutes?”